Balancing Biases and Preserving Privacy on Balanced Faces in the Wild: bfw

 \section{\gls{bfw}}

-\gls{bfw} provides balanced data across ethnicity (\ie Asian (A), Black (B), Indian (I), and White (W)) and gender (\ie Female (F) and Male (M))--eight demographics referred to as subgroups (Fig.~\ref{fig:face-montage}).
-As listed in Table~\ref{tab:bfw:attributes}, \gls{bfw} has an equal number of subjects per subgroup (\ie 100 subjects per subgroup) and faces per subject (\ie 25 faces per subject).
-Note that the key difference between \gls{bfw} and \gls{dp} is in the additional attributes and the increase in overall labeled data; the differences between RFW and FairFace are in the identity labels and distributions (Table~\ref{tab:bfw:counts}).
+\gls{bfw} provides balanced data across ethnicity (\ie Asian (A), Black (B), Indian (I), and White (W)) and gender (\ie Female (F) and Male (M))--{eight} demographics referred to as subgroups (Fig.~\ref{fig:face-montage}).
+As in Table~\ref{tab:bfw:attributes}, \gls{bfw} has an equal number of subjects per subgroup (\ie 100 subjects per subgroup) and faces per subject (\ie 25 faces per subject).
+Note that the key difference between \gls{bfw} and \gls{dp} is in the additional attributes and the increase in labeled data; the differences {between} RFW and FairFace are in the identity labels and distributions (Table~\ref{tab:bfw:counts}).

-We built \gls{bfw} with VGG2~\cite{Cao18} by using classifiers on the list of names and then the corresponding face data.
+{We built \gls{bfw}} with VGG2~\cite{Cao18} by using classifiers on the list of names and then the corresponding face data.
 Specifically, we ran a name-ethnicity classifier~\cite{ambekar2009name} to generate the initial list of subject proposals.
 Then, the corresponding faces with ethnicity~\cite{fu2014learning} and gender~\cite{levi2015age} classifiers further refined the list.
-Next, we manually validated, keeping only those that were genuine members of the respective subgroup.
-We then limited faces for each subject to 25 faces selected at random.
-Thus, \gls{bfw} costs minimal human input, having had the proposal lists generated by automatic machinery.
+Next, we manually validated, keeping only the genuine members of the respective subgroup. {We then limited faces for each subject to} 25 faces selected at random.
+Thus, \gls{bfw} {costs} minimal human input, having {generated the proposal lists} by automatic machinery.

-In summary, a total of four experts in \gls{fr} had manually validated all of the data: first, the validation of individuals per subgroup was conducted (\ie inspect that all subjects belong to the assigned subgroups), and then faces of the individual (\ie verify that each face instance belongs to the identity).
-In both cases, only the subjects and samples per subgroup and identity, respectively, that agreed upon by all four annotators were kept.
-We refer the reader to our conference paper for more details~\cite{robinson2020face}.
+{In summary, four experts in \gls{fr} manually validated all the data: first, the validation of individuals per subgroup was conducted (\ie inspect that all subjects belong to the assigned subgroups), and then {the} faces of the individual (\ie verify that each face instance belongs to the identity). {We only kept the subjects and samples verified as true by all annotators.} See our conference paper for additional details~\cite{robinson2020face}.}